kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

-For variable `fence`, I would use the mode, since there is no indication, that the `nan` values are not just missing values.
+For variable `fence`, I would use the mode, since there is no indication that the `nan` values are not just missing values.